mike-north/peepchat-api/README.md

 ## This is part of a tutorial
 This is an Elixir/Phoenix API that's part of a tutorial series combining [Ember.js](https://github.com/emberjs/ember.js) [Fastboot](https://github.com/ember-fastboot/ember-cli-fastboot) and [Phoenix Framework](https://github.com/phoenixframework/phoenix).

-The beginning of the tutorial is [here](https://medium.com/@mikenorth/building-a-performant-web-app-with-ember-fastboot-and-phoenix-part-1-fa1241654308)
+The beginning of the tutorial is [here](https://medium.com/@mikenorth/building-a-performant-web-app-with-ember-fastboot-and-phoenix-part-1-fa1241654308), and the UI portion of the project is here: [mike-north/peepchat-ui](https://github.com/mike-north/peepchat-ui)

 ## Starting the API